mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 #### 4.7.3 Settings in the Microsoft Azure Portal (Client Credentials Flow)

-To register your app in the Azure portal, follow Microsoft's [Register an app with Azure Active Directory](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory).
+To register your app in the Azure portal, follow Microsoft's [Register an app with Microsoft Entra ID](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/walkthrough-register-app-azure-active-directory).

 This connector contains functionality for sending and receiving emails, so APIs related to Office 365 Exchange Online need to be given permission along with admin consent.